qsimeon/worm-graph/models/README.md

 You can select the desired model type in the configuration file `conf/model.yaml` by specifying the `type` parameter.

+The structure of the model is based on three primary components:

+1. The _input_ to _hidden_ block
+2. The _hidden_ to _hidden_ block
+3. The _hidden_ to _output_ block

+The first and last blocks act as linear maps, transmitting the inputs to a latent representation (the hidden part) and transforming the latent representation to outputs, respectively.
+These blocks remain consistent across different network architectures, effectively serving to rescale the dimensions of the inputs/outputs.
+The computation within the hidden states, however, can vary.
+For instance, in a Linear Model, the _hidden_ to _hidden_ block comprises a straightforward Feed Forward Network, while in an RNN model, it includes an RNN submodule.

+This design approach was chosen to facilitate customization for the end user.
+Users only need to implement the _hidden_ to _hidden_ block in `_utils.py` when creating a new model, thereby streamlining the process.

 ## Customization

 The submodule is designed to be easily customizable.
 You can modify the `get_model` function in `_main.py` to customize the model pipeline or add additional functionality.
-The `_utils.py` file contains utility functions and classes that can be modified according to your requirements.
+The `_utils.py` file contains utility functions and the model classes that can be modified according to your requirements, as mentioned above.

 Feel free to explore the code in each file for a more detailed understanding of the implementation and customization options.